 History of Delgamuwa Raja Maha Vihara

-According to the historical information the temple was originated during the period of Sitavaka kingdom.
-In the ancient chronicle Rajavaliya the temple is referred as Sabaragamuwa temple.
+According to the historical information, the temple was originated during the period of Sitavaka kingdom.
+In the ancient chronicle Rajavaliya, the temple is referred to as Sabaragamuwa temple.
 In Mahawamsa the temple is named as Labujagama temple while in Sawol Sandeshaya it is known as Delgamuwa temple.

 A special casket (made of blue sapphire) was prepared to place the tooth relic and casket was hidden in the grinding stone.
-Tooth relic was hidden in Delgamuwa temple for 43 years, till it was safe for the tooth relic.
+The tooth relic was hidden in Delgamuwa temple for 43 years until it was safe for the tooth relic.